NEW HAMPSHIRE

 CURRENT CRIMINAL SOL

-In New Hampshire, the criminal SOL is age forty for sexual assault and incest, age thirty-eight for trafficking offenses, age twenty-four for other felonies, and age nineteen for misdemeanors.
+CSA: The SOL is age 40 for sexual assault and incest, age 24 for other felonies, and age 19 for misdemeanors.

 CRIMINAL SOL SNAPSHOT